cjbarker/chrome-dup-tab-remover/README.md

 ### Expected Behavior
 - ✅ Only groups with 2+ identical URLs should appear as duplicates
-- ✅ First tab in each group should remain unselected by default (preserved)
+- ✅ Duplicate tabs should be selected by default, keeping one tab per URL unchecked (when auto-select is enabled)
 - ✅ Group checkboxes should control all tabs in that group
 - ✅ Confirmation dialog should appear before closing tabs
 - ✅ Extension should re-analyze automatically after closing tabs